Debugging State Machines During Execution

 Recommended Reading | Before completing this section, you may want to read the following help topics: |

-With all the customizability and configuration from the previous section, you can now execute the SysML Model to automate the creation of the STK Scenario.
-In this example, we have created a "Scenario First" model that requires an existing STK Scenario as an initial template.
+With all the customizability and configuration from the previous section, you can now execute the SysML Model to automate the creation of the STK scenario.
+In this example, there is a "Scenario First" model that requires an existing STK scenario as an initial template.
 However, in general, that is not required.
-Some models may start with a completely blank STK Scenario and create everything from the data in the SysML model as the authoritative source of truth.
-Depending on the stereotypes configured on your SysML simulation element, the scenario may either be newly created, load automatically, or require you to have the scenario already loaded in STK prior to executing the model.
+Some models may start with a completely blank STK scenario and create everything from the data in the SysML model as the authoritative source of truth.
+Depending on the stereotypes configured on your SysML simulation element, the scenario may either be newly created, load automatically, or require you to have the scenario already loaded in the STK application prior to executing the model.
 For more details, see STK Simulation Configuration Stereotypes.

-Figure 1: Debugging with state machines as the Behavior Execution Engine builds the UAV Route automatically in STK.
+Figure 1: Debugging with state machines as the Behavior Execution Engine builds the UAV Route automatically in the STK application

 Instructions